GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-Linux.md

-These instructions are for Ubuntu or Debian (64-bit).
+These instructions are for Ubuntu 12.04 or higher or Debian Wheezy or later (64-bit).

 ## Download and run binaries